xaratustrah/motorroller/README.md

 Use one or several commands directly in the command prompt:

 ```
-motoroller --command 0i1 0o1
+motoroller --command 0i200 0o200
 ```

-Moves motor 0 in and out for 1 seconds.
+Moves motor 0 in and out for 200 steps.

 #### Client / Server mode